Serious Economic, Organised Crime and International Directorate (SEOCID)

 Nicola progressed through several roles within CPS Bristol and CPS Wiltshire being appointed as Head of the Complex Casework and RASSO units in CPS South West.
 In August 2014 she became Deputy Chief Crown Prosecutor, first for CPS South West and later for CPS Wessex.
 In August 2020, she moved to CPS Headquarters as Deputy Chief Crown Prosecutor lead for initiatives under the Cross Government Rape Review and Joint National Action Plan working on national handling of RASSO casework.

 In July 2021 Nicola was appointed as CPS legal lead for Child Sexual Abuse and the following year, became the Deputy Chief Crown Prosecutor for the newly formed Organised Child Sexual Abuse Unit.

-Mark Paul - Deputy Head of Regional and Wales Division (Midlands & Wales)
+Mark Paul - Deputy Chief Crown Prosecutor, Regional and Wales Division (Midlands & Wales)

 Mark joined SEOCID in May 2023 from CPS West Midlands where he led their Complex Casework Unit (CCU) for six years.

 Notable cases Mark has overseen include the tragic murder of six-year-old Arthur Labinjo-Hughes, Operation Thatcher (gang-related murder of 15-year-old Keon Lincoln in Birmingham) and Operation Fort which is believed to be the largest modern slavery investigation ever undertaken in Europe.